kristianduke/kd-portfolio/README.md

-Website built with react to hold my projects.
+Website built with react to showcase any projects i've created.